mirfan899/sppas/sppas/doc/02_annotations/23_IPUs_segmentation.md

 ## Inter-Pausal Units (IPUs) segmentation

+After recording, the first annotation to perform is IPUs segmentation.
+Indeed, at a first stage, the audio signal must be automatically segmented in Inter-Pausal Units (IPUs) which are blocks of speech bounded by silent pauses of more than X ms. This X duration depends on the language and it is commonly set to 200ms for French and 250ms for English.
+IPUs are time-aligned on the speech signal.
+This segmentation should be verified manually, depending on the quality of the recording: the better quality, thus the better IPUs segmentation.

 The "IPUs segmentation" automatic annotation can perform 3 actions:

 1. find silence/speech segmentation of a recorded file,